 Valletta, named Europe’s 2018 City of Culture, is the capital of Malta and a treasure trove of sites and activities.

 From the old town’s massive City Gate to the Baroque and Modernist influences evident in buildings throughout the city, history abounds in Valletta.

 Walk the UNESCO World Heritage Site of Hagar Qim temple complex, one of the oldest freestanding structures on earth.
 See the Limestone Heritage, a quarry that’s now a citrus grove.

-Visit the island’s stunning Blue Grotto and linger a while in the quaint fishing villages that dot the island’s rocky coast.
+Visit the island’s stunning Blue Grotto and linger a while on some of the best beaches in Malta and the quaint fishing villages that dot the island’s rocky coast.

 The citrus groves of Malta are the reason the island is famous for its limoncello, a refreshing lemon liqueur served cold in the island’s cafes and restaurants.

 Bustling shops, vibrant restaurants serving local delicacies, and museums and art galleries featuring exhibits and artifacts about Malta’s history and culture are all worth the time to get to know this enchanting Mediterranean island.

 There’s never a doubt that Venice, Italy’s northern city of canals, is always on the list of best Mediterranean destinations.